nixpal/wiScanner/README.md

-# macOS Terminal wifi scanner using shellscript and AWK
+# macOS Terminal wifi scanner using BASH and AWK

 This is a wifi scanner from Terminal using airport and awk to display in nice organized output with colors.